Gabriella439/post-rfc/sotu.md

 * The biggest disadvantage of types is that they don't test as many things as full-blown tests, because Haskell is not (yet) dependently typed
-* The biggest advantage of types is that they can prove the complete absence of programming errors for all possible cases, whereas tests cannot examine every possibility
+* The biggest advantage of types is that they can prove the complete absence of programming errors that you can encode in the type system, whereas tests do not typically exercise every possible code path
 * Type-checking is much faster than running tests
 * Type error messages are informative: they explain what went wrong
 * Type-checking never hangs and never gives flaky results